fortinet-fortisoar/solution-pack-knowledge-base/README.md

 ## Overview

-*Knowledge Base* solution pack is designed to provide best practices to configure and use FortiSOAR™ in an optimal manner.
-The FortiSOAR™ Knowledge Base Solution Pack provides the user with information about different things like (triage process, tools etc) used in a SOAR.
+*Knowledge Base* solution pack provides knowledge about best practices, triage process, tools, etc. used in a FortiSOAR.

 ### Usage